 How is Fire Safety Policed?

-When the Fire Brigade carries out spot checks and when a Fire Risk Assessor comes into analyse the fire safety precautions within your premises, they will be looking at how you comply with the Fire Safety Order in your practices and how your premises complies with the British Standards regulations.
+When the Fire Brigade carries out spot checks and will review your fire risk assessment as well as analysing the fire safety precautions within your premises, they will be looking at how you comply with the Fire Safety Order in your practices and how your premises complies with the British Standards regulations.

-The 2013 (earlier version) of this standard outlined fire alarm system categories, their relevant components, zone definitions, testing frequencies and procedures, and so on, for each step of the fire alarm installation process: design, installation, commissioning and maintenance.
+This standard outlines fire alarm system categories, their relevant components, zone definitions, testing frequencies and procedures, and so on, for each step of the fire alarm installation process: design, installation, commissioning and maintenance.